acurwen/System-Information/README.md

 Lastly, as seen in the above screenshot I included `return` at the end of all my if/elif sections.
 Similar to my adventure story script, I included the entire script in a function called "menu()".
 At the very end of my script, I created another while loop that calls the menu function and then nested another while loop within it where I ask the user if they want to choose from the menu again with `read -p`.

 Afterwards, I use two if statements to check if the input is valid (either 'y' or 'n') and then echo an exiting message if the user types 'n'.
 If the user types in an invalid input, I included an else clause that would echo an error message and the nested while loop prompts the user to answer again.
-The `return` commands mentioned before will ensure that the script will run this while loop after showing the desired menu options to the user.
+The `return` commands mentioned before will ensure that the script will run this while loop after a user is shown the ouput of their desired menu option.

 **While Loop to have user pick from the menu again:**